yaromacarano/CICD-todoApp/docs/04-github-actions-workflow.md

 The action returns the ECR registry URL used in the Docker image name.

 ### 11. Build, tag and push image to ECR

 Builds the Docker image from the repository `Dockerfile`.

-The image tag combines the GitHub Actions run number and the short commit SHA.
+The image is tagged with the GitHub Actions run number.

 Example format:

-- `"${GITHUB_RUN_NUMBER}-${GITHUB_SHA::7}"`

-Example:

-- `25-a1b2c3d`
+- `${{ github.run_number }}`

-This makes the image easier to trace back to both the workflow run and the source commit.
+This makes the image easy to match with the GitHub Actions workflow run.

 ### 12. Render ECS task definition